 By Sheldon Baker

-Sheldon Baker is chief executive officer for the Baker Dillon Group LLC and has created numerous nutraceutical brand marketing and communications campaigns for companies.
-His most recent fun marketing project can be found at www.corydoncustoms.com/vehicles.
-He can also be contacted at SBaker@BakerDillon.com or www.BakerDilln.cpm
+Sheldon Baker is CEO of the Baker Dillon Group LLC and has created numerous nutraceutical brand marketing and communications campaigns for companies of all sizes.
+He can be contacted at SBaker@BakerDillon.com or at www.BakerDillon.com.